StackStorm/st2/pants-plugins/README.md

 be regenerated if any of the files used to generate them have changed.
 Also, running the `lint` goal will fail if the schemas need to be regenerated.

+### `uses_seevices` plugin

+This plugin validates that services are running if required.
+For example, some tests need mongo, so this plugin can ensure mongo is running.
+If it is not running, then an error with instructions on how to run it are given to the user.

+`uses_services` has some StackStorm-specific assumptions in it, but it might be generalizable.
+There are several other StackStorm-specific plugins, but some of them are only useful in the st2 repo.